nrfconnect/sdk-nrf/samples/bluetooth/peripheral_ancs_client/README.rst

 #.
 Click the :guilabel:`CONNECTION MAP` tab.
    Click the dongle configuration and select :guilabel:`Security parameters`.
    Check :guilabel:`Perform Bonding`, and click :guilabel:`Apply`.
 #.
-Connect to the device from nRF Connect.
+Connect to the device from the app.
    The device is advertising as "ANCS".
 #.
 Wait until the bond is established.
 Verify that the UART data is received as follows::

       Connected xx:xx:xx:xx:xx:xx (random)